top of page

 Deep tissue massage may feel intense at times, but it should never be painful.
 Always communicate with your therapist about your comfort level.
 It’s a powerful therapy for not just physical relief, but also for releasing long-held tension and restoring balance in the body.

-For summarize: Therapeutic massage is broader and more adaptable.
+To summarize: Therapeutic massage is broader and more adaptable.
 Deep tissue is a specific technique within that umbrella, ideal for deep, focused muscle work.

 Each session is tailored to meet your unique needs and goals, making therapeutic massage a versatile and supportive option for many wellness journeys.